PawseySC/hpc-container-training/_episodes/43-wrappers.md

 ## blast modulefile
 ##
 proc ModulesHelp { } {
-    puts stderr "\tModule for blast version 2.9.0\n" puts stderr "\tThis module uses the container image docker://quay.io/biocontainers/blast:2.9.0--pl526h3066fca_4" }
+    puts stderr "\tModule for lolcow version 1.0.0\n" puts stderr "\tThis module uses the container image ???"
+}

-module-whatis   "edits the PATH to use the tool blast version 2.9.0"
+module-whatis   "edits the PATH to use the lolcow commands, version 1.0.0"

-prepend-path     PATH            $env(TUTO)/demos/wrap_blast/apps/blast/2.9.0/bin
+prepend-path     PATH            $env(TUTO)/demos/wrap_lolcow/apps/blast/1.0.0/bin
 ```
 {: .source}

-In general, the string associated to `PATH` will need to be customised case by case, same as the `help` and `whatis` strings.
+In general, the string associated to `PATH` will need to be customised case-by-case,
+same as the `help` and `whatis` strings.

 A copy of this modulefile is under `modulefiles/` in the current path.
-Shall we try it?
-Let's go!

-Let's tell modules to look for modules in this directory, and then test it can find the blast module:
+Let's try it!
+First we need to tell modules to look for modules in this directory:

 ```
 $ module use $(pwd)/modulefiles